condac/cs-rpm/README.md

 | Cost per MW     |  ?  |   ?     |     ? |
 | Upkeep          |  1920  |    ?    |  ?   |
 | MW per tile | 3 | 1 | ? |

+## Hydro Power Plant

+This is the most broken and useless power plant in game.
+The official wiki for the game shows that the week upkeep is variating, but it is not, it will aways cost you the huge amount of 3200/week, and if you manage to get a good 100MW plant you are still paying 6 times more than for other plants.

+In real life this is almost free power, there is minimal cost for maintinance.
+But some large initial investments.

+This mod will try and adjust the upkeep to reflect real life condition, and the power output is not made the same as other game assets so I think we can not mod this at the moment.